-WFH proposes to maintain outreach and enrollment efforts by deploying 12 FTE Navigators statewide.
-The program team will assist consumers in navigating the Health Insurance Marketplace, support Medicaid/CHIP unwinding, provide education on consumer protections, and help consumers find the most affordable coverage to meet their needs.
-WFH will employ 12 FTE Navigators who will provide assistance in New Castle, Kent and Sussex Counties.
-Nine full time Navigators will be hired, trained, certified, and meeting deliverables by October 1, 2022.
-An additional three full time Navigators will be hired, trained, certified, and meeting deliverables after January 16, 2023.
-WFH will hire Navigator staff members who are proficient in English and a language that best represents the community served.
+WFH proposes to expand outreach and enrollment efforts by deploying 12 FTE Navigators statewide.
+The program team will assist consumers in navigating the Health Insurance Marketplace, support Medicaid unwinding, provide education on consumer protections, and help consumers find the most affordable coverage to meet their needs.
+WFH will employ 12 FTE Navigators who will provide assistance in New Castle, Kent, and Sussex Counties.
+Nine FTE Navigators will be hired, trained, and certified by October 1, 2023.
+An additional 3 FTE Navigators will be hired, trained, and certified by January 16, 2024.
+WFH will hire Navigators who are proficient in English and the language that best represents the community served.

 Funding through this application will support outreach and in-reach capacity in the targeted high-need communities of Wilmington, Newark, Bear, New Castle, Middletown in New Castle County; Smyrna, Dover, Milford, Harrington in Kent County; Milton, Georgetown, Laurel, Frankford, and Seaford in Sussex County.
 WFH will expand outreach efforts to reach an estimated 30,000 uninsured Delawareans by leveraging partnerships with hospital systems, trade associations, local government agencies and nonprofit institutions to reach those who remain uninsured and underinsured.
 Grassroots tactics will be utilized to disseminate information across various cost-effective channels like electronic newsletters and social media.
 Consumers will also have access to enrolment assistance at WFH's clinical delivery sites as well as at locations in the community.